Satellite

 Design

 The design of the satellite has completely and exclusively been done by our student team.
 The initial design was made during the Design Synthesis Exercise (DSE) of the bachelor Aerospace Engineering at TU Delft in Summer 2019.
-A group of 10 students designed a preliminary design in a 10-week period under supervision of dr.ir.
+A group of 10 students developed a preliminary 2U CubeSat design in a 10-week period under supervision of dr.ir.
 Chris Verhoeven.
 In June 2019, the design was presented to a group of experts from the Dutch space industry.
 After this a new team was set up to work out this design in detail.
 They are currently in the final design stages of the project, preparing for the testing stage.

 With this project we tried to give as many students as possible a chance to get hands on experience with this project.
 We collaborated with the Leidse Instrumentenmakers School and one of their master students for the design and production of our dice payload.